Gimme Some Oven

 This post may contain affiliate links.
 Please read my disclosure policy.

-This authentic Mexican salsa verde recipe is easy to make in the blender or food processor, and tastes absolutely delicious!
+This roasted tomatillo salsa verde recipe is easy to make and customize to your liking, and always tastes absolutely delicious!

 My favorite recipe for homemade Salsa Verde!
 It's quick and easy to make in the blender or food processor, it's made with fresh tomatillo, onion, cilantro, lime juice, cumin and garlic, and it's the perfect sauce to go with all of your favorite Mexican food! | gimmesomeoven.com (Gluten-Free / Vegetarian / Vegan)